syiming/syiming.github.io/_posts/2020-08-25-GSOC-with-TensorFlow.md

 Before adding FPN to the Faster RCNN with Resnet50 as backbone, the model reaches mAP 29.3 on COCO dataset.
 After adding FPN to the Faster RCNN with Resnet50 as backbone, the model reached mAP 31.6.

+Tables below shows the Average Precision, Average Recall, and Loss on COCO17 dataset with an input image size of 640x640.

 IoU       | area  | maxDets | Average Precision
 ----------|-------|---------|------------------